juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_2.md

-# MIPT - Technical Writing - Week 2: From Start to Finish
+# MIPT - Technical Writing - Week 2: "From Start to Finish"

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]